monalabs/mona-sdk/README.md

   - executor (TreadPoolExecutor): (optional) This overrides the executor provided for the AsyncClient constructor.

-**An example for using export_batch_async to send data to Mona asynchronously, and then printing the result and exception if there were**:
+**An example for using export_batch_async to send data to Mona asynchronously, and then printing the result and exception (if occurred)**:
 ```
 from mona_sdk.client import AsyncClient, MonaSingleMessage
 import asyncio